 Students will be required to submit written assignments throughout their coursework.
 The grades for these assignments will be based on Satisfactory/Unsatisfactory criteria.
-If a student submits an Unsatisfactory paper, s/he will be allowed to re-do the assignment, up to two re-submissions, until it is Satisfactory.
+If a student submits an Unsatisfactory paper, s/he/they will be allowed to re-do the assignment, up to two re-submissions, until it is Satisfactory.
 All assignments must be assessed as Satisfactory before the student can sit for the Oral Exam.
-If a student disagrees with the instructor's assessment of the assignment, s/he may submit an Academic Grievance to the IICS Program Director (hereinafter referred to as the "Director").
+If a student disagrees with the instructor's assessment of the assignment, s/he/they may submit an Academic Grievance to the IICS Program Director (hereinafter referred to as the "Director").

-Upon completion of the 48 credit Clinical Sexology Educational component, each student will sit in person for an Oral Exam with three (3) Board members who will comprise the IICS Examination Committee.
-The student will answer questions relating to each content area and be graded by each committee member on ability to treat content-relevant cases.
+Upon completion of the 54 credit Clinical Sexology Educational component, each student will meet for an Oral Exam with three (3) Board members who will comprise the IICS Examination Committee.
+The student will answer questions relating to each content area, cover the Program Objectives described above, and be graded by each committee member on ability to treat content-relevant cases.
 The committee will evaluate the student according to specified criteria.
 The grade will be based on the average of the three evaluations.

-Grading System

-Grade Percentage Classification

-A - 90 - 100 % Able to Treat Complex Cases

-B - 80 - 89% Able to Treat Most Cases

-C - 70 - 79% Able to Treat Basic Cases

-D - 60 - 69% Not Competent Yet

-F - 0-59% Failing

-I - Incomplete

-U-Unsatisfactory

-S-Satisfactory

-WP - Withdrew Passing

-WF - Withdrew Failing
+If a student fails the oral exam, they will need to reschedule after 2 months.
+There is a charge of \$200 to retake the oral exam and a charge of \$75 for subsequent paired supervision or \$40 for group supervision.

+Grading System Grade Percentage Classification Pass: Able to Treat Complex Cases Fail: Not Competent Yet I - Incomplete U-Unsatisfactory S-Satisfactory WP - Withdrew Passing WF - Withdrew Failing